 So I have a hard time believing that fifteen drug companies, out of the kindness of their hearts, have decided to pledge lots of money so their business can be taken out by a seventeen-year-old non-profit organization.
 I have a much easier time believing drug companies use the PSFA to spread propaganda about “street drugs,” more recently marijuana.
 Apparently everyone agreed that the effects of marijuana were more important to stop than the effects of any other drug, or all drugs put together for that matter.
 Interestingly enough, PDFA does not list any positive aspects to any illegal street drugs, so I am forced to break it down for everyone.
 Use of cannabis may cause: mood lift, relaxation, pain relief, a greater appreciation of art, increased philosophical thinking, increased appetite, decrease in speed, tiredness, facial tension, reddened eyes, dry mouth, increased heart rate, dizziness, dependence, and/or memory problems.
 Based on the positive aspects of marijuana, one might ascertain that those with the most to gain in the elimination of cannabis would be those who compete against it.
 And, as it happens, McNeil Consumer Healthcare, Bristol-Meyers Squibb, Wyeth Consumer Healthcare, and Bayer all contribute between $25,000 and $49,999 each year to the PDFA; each is the manufacturer of Tylenol, Excedrin, Advil, and Aspirin, respectively.
 So what is the recent increase in advertisements or, as they would call them, public service announcements, due to?

 According to the PDFA, there was a dramatic decline of marijuana use among teens in the 1980s followed by a slightly less dramatic incline in the 1990s.
 This isn’t a difficult statistic to believe if one believes that the PDFA effects drug usage, which they love to claim as often as possible.
 They claim that there has been a 71% increase in adolescent use of MDMA since 1999, which is outrageous in compared to the 12% increase in marijuana usage over the previous six years.
 The PFDA would have us believe that, by telling kids to not smoke weed, they stopped smoking weed; unfortunately, their ad campaigns for ecstasy were short-lived not because of the effectiveness of the advertisements, but because ecstasy died as a drug in the late 1990s, just before it blew up again in the millennium, which is where they get an outrageous figure like 71% from.
 Instead of mentioning how the rave scene dropped off and the amount of X available went down (perhaps one caused the other – I don’t know), they just make it look like nothing happened and now all-of-a-sudden there’s a problem.
 This is their game – The Propaganda Game – the one I play now to get you to agree with me instead of them.
+These days, weed is carefully managed to ensure the substance isn’t abused.
+There are all sorts of variations including, sour patch kids strain or platinum bubba kush which all vary in strength.
+Should we still be worried about the drug now it’s under some-what control?
+Who knows.
+At least that horrible stuff, ecstasy has died down a little.

 Let’s be honest, ads or PSAs or whatever is only so effective on the masses – they hit a lot of snags with people like me and virtually anyone who has said, “That’s totally not real…” to the television after watching this dreck.
 I can remember about ten (maybe fifteen) years ago, the PDFA ran an ad that showed a father confronting his son with pot he found in his closet or something, and the kid breaks down and says he does it because he saw his father do it.
 Now we have an ad that depicts a group of severely stoned, and all-black, if I recall correctly, kill a little girl on training wheels as they burn out of a parking lot.
 While I’d like to mention the obvious racial stereotype here, I won’t, I’ll just mention that I have never seen anyone peel out of a drive-through window while so stoned they don’t have the reaction time to avoid the child on the bike.
 My all-time favorite, however, is the one that came out about a year ago, which I believe starts off with a girl getting tucked into bed by mommy and daddy.
 The girl soon gets up, dresses up like a whore, steals her father’s car, goes to a party, begins drinking alcohol, later smokes some pot, then passes gets raped at the party in the middle of the living room.
 Marijuana…harmless…….?